-- Purchase a heater that is listed by a qualified testing laboratory. - >>> Keep the heater at least 3 feet away from anything that can burn, including people. - ))) Place the heater on a solid, flat surface. - >>> Make sure your heater has an auto shut-off to turn the heater off if it tips over. - W Keep space heaters out of the way of foot traffic.
-Never block an exit. - ))) Keep children away from the space heater. - >>> Plug the heater directly into the wall outlet.
-Never use an extension cord. - >>> Space heaters should be turned off and unplugged when you leave the room or go to bed.
+- Purchase a heater that is listed by a qualified testing laboratory. - >>> Keep the heater at least 3 feet away from anything that can burn, including people. - >>>> Choose a heater with a thermostat and overheat protection. - ))) Place the heater on a solid, flat surface. - Make sure your heater has an auto shut-off to turn the heater off if it tips over. - >>>> Keep space heaters out of the way of foot traffic.
+Never block an exit. - ))) Keep children away from the space heater. - >>>> Plug the heater directly into the wall outlet.
+Never use an extension cord. - Space heaters should be turned off and unplugged when you leave the room or go to bed.